2024 2025 season-29

 This perspective can help inform ongoing discussions and potential policy shifts.

 Over the past two years, the St. Albert Minor Hockey Association has engaged in discussions with Hockey Alberta and leagues across the province to advocate for changes to the current structure.
-Our long-term objective is to attract and retain more players in Progressive Body Checking programs, while also shifting the narrative around this stream of hockey through ongoing education and communication with stakeholders.
+Our long-term objective is to attract and retain more players in hockey, while also shifting the narrative around the different streams of hockey through ongoing education and communication with stakeholders.

-We believe that all divisions must continue to prioritize player safety and ensure that long-term participation in the sport remains a key focus for all Minor Hockey Associations in Alberta.
+We believe that we must continue to prioritize player safety and ensure that long-term participation in the sport remains a key focus for all Minor Hockey Associations in Alberta.